From basic definitions to pros and cons and everything in between.

 How to Create an Effective Campaign

-To conclude, we'll examine some best practices for implementing a direct marketing campaign.
+To conclude, we'll examine some best practices for implementing a campaign.
 These will help improve your ROI and avoid a perception of your brand as intrusive.

 One tip is to get creative with your print media.
 Try printing in unusual shapes, or even consider a 3D pop-up.
 Some businesses carry out mass-marketing via leafleting and hand-outs.
 So, it's important to distinguish your targeted campaign from junk mail.

 At Directive Consulting, we create effective marketing campaigns using direct methods.
-But, it's important to acknowledge that we don't neglect indirect marketing.
+But, it's important to acknowledge that we don't neglect other communication channels.
 Channels such as content marketing and SEO are also worthwhile strategies to pursue.

 Direct forms of marketing are a clear-cut grab for the attention of a potential customer.
 This comes in the form of an advert.
 Meanwhile, these indirect methods help businesses to appear as authorities in their field.